 Biblical anthropologist Susan Burns has written a fascinating piece on the Hyphaene Thebaica or Doum Palm.
 She makes a case that the author of Genesis had this tree in mind as the "tree of life."
 According to Coptic tradition Adam brought this tree from Paradise.

 The Tree of Life is a very old idea, as is evident from the wide diffusion of the motif across Africa, Asia, Australia and South America.
 The principle of diffusion holds that the oldest culture traits, beliefs or practices are those that are most widely diffused across the earth.
-So we may assume that the Tree of Life motif is indeed very ancient.
+We may assume that the Tree of Life motif is indeed very ancient.

 The Tree of Life archetype is as old as the serpent archetype and the two are often portrayed together, as in the image of Re's cat killing the giant water serpent.
 The Nile region appears to be the point of origin of both the Tree and the Serpent archetypes.

 Both the Tree of Life and the Serpent are associated with the first man and the first women.
 At the Horite shrine of Heliopolis the first couple was portrayed as emerging from the Tree of Life.